From Tensor Network Quantum States to Tensorial Recurrent Neural Networks: Conclusions

-\paragraph{Conclusions.} We have shown that an MPS of bond dimension $\chi$ can be exactly represented by an RNN with a linear memory update, which we call 1D~MPS-RNN.
-Using analogies with TN and analytical arguments, we have proposed two minimal generalizations of the RNN architecture that are better suited to capturing 2D quantum entanglement, while still using linear or multilinear memory updates.
-The tensorial version (tensor-RNN) is capable of representing states with area law of entanglement entropy while keeping the convenient properties of efficient perfect sampling and wave function evaluation.
+We have shown that an RNN can exactly represent an MPS of bond dimension $\chi$ with a linear memory update, which we call 1D~MPS-RNN.
+Using analogies with TN and analytical arguments, we have proposed two minimal generalizations of the RNN architecture better suited to capturing 2D quantum entanglement while still using linear or multilinear memory updates.
+The tensorial version, tensor-RNN, can represent states with the area law of entanglement entropy while keeping the convenient properties of efficient, perfect sampling and wave function evaluation.
 We have provided numerical evidence for the square AFHM that our ansätze can achieve performance comparable to an MPS of bond dimension higher by orders of magnitude.
-These results have also been confirmed in the presence of frustration in the case of the triangular AFHM, where we have found that the hierarchical initialization from MPS to tensor-RNN is particularly useful to learn the phase of the wave function, which is generally a challenge for NQS.
+These results have also been confirmed in the presence of frustration in the case of the triangular AFHM, where we have found that the hierarchical initialization from MPS to tensor-RNN is particularly useful to learn the sign structure of the wave function, which is generally a challenge for NQS.

 Several possible future directions can be envisaged.
-In this work, we have not used one of the most important features of neural networks: nonlinear activation.
-Future work is needed to understand to what extent nonlinearities are useful to increase the expressivity of representing quantum states and how they affect the optimization of tensorial RNN.
+In this work, we have not used one of the essential features of neural networks: nonlinear activation.
+Future work is needed to understand to what extent nonlinearities help increase the expressivity of representing quantum states and how they affect the optimization of tensorial RNNs.
 It has also been shown that deep architectures in modern neural networks can more efficiently produce entanglement~\cite{Sharir22NQSTN}, and our tensorial architectures can be generalized in a multi-layer fashion.
 Another promising research direction for the architectures concerns physical symmetries, and we may incorporate the quantum number conservation and the $\mathrm{SU}(2)$ symmetry of MPS~\cite{gong2014plaquette} into our ansätze.
-With those techniques, we expect tensorial RNN to find broader applications.
+With those techniques, we expect tensorial RNNs to find broader applications.